 The deringer pistol was favored for its small size.
 Booth was able to conceal it inside his pocket when he entered the Presidential Box at Ford's Theatre.

-After the assassination, the pistol was seized by the federal government as a piece of evidence for the conspirators’ trial in May and June of 1865.
+After the assassination, theatre patron William T. Kent found the pistol on the floor of the Presidential Box and turned it over to investigators.
+The U.S. Army Judge Advocate General’s Office used it as evidence in the conspirators’ trial in May and June of 1865.
 Eventually the War Department, today’s Department of Defense, displayed the deringer at its headquarters.

-In 1940, Booth's deringer and other pieces of evidence from the 1865 conspirators' trial were transferred to the National Park Service for display at Ford's Theatre National Historic Site.
-They first went on display in 1942, when a military tribunal for German saboteurs was taking place at the Department of Justice building nearby.
+Eventually, the War Department relented.
+In 1940, the War Department transferred Booth's deringer and other pieces of evidence from the 1865 conspirators' trial to the National Park Service for display at Ford’s Theatre National Historic Site.

 The engraving names the creator of the pistol: Henry Deringer of Philadelphia.